 Winchester is a medium-sized town located in the state of Massachusetts.
 With a population of 22,417 people and five constituent neighborhoods, Winchester is the 90th largest community in Massachusetts.
-Much of the housing stock in Winchester was built prior to World War II, making it one of the older and more historic towns in the country.
+Winchester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Winchester home prices are not only among the most expensive in Massachusetts, but Winchester real estate also consistently ranks among the most expensive in America.